Board Policy A-100.00

 - Place of Meetings.
 Any or all meetings of the Board of Trustees shall be held at Northwestern Michigan College unless otherwise designated by the Board of Trustees.

 - Open and Closed Meetings.
 All meetings—annual, regular, special, emergency—shall be open to the public with the exception of those items exempt from public discussion or disclosure by state or federal statute.
-A roll-call vote with 2/3 majority of members elected and serving is required for the Board to convene in closed session.
+A 2/3 roll call vote of members elected or appointed and serving is required to call a closed session, except for closed sessions permitted under section 8(a), (b), (c), (g), (i), and (j) of the Open Meetings Act, MCL 15.267.
 Upon completion of business in the closed session, the Board will adjourn into public session.

 - Annual Meeting.